nongnoobjung/PortAIO/README.md

+https://www.elobuddy.net/profile/277-xionlunix/ - This guy is trying to take credit for the PortAIO.
+Drop this guy.

 # How to report Bugs/Suggestions/Requests/Comments
 ### Before making an issue, check the to-do list before. https://github.com/berbb/PortAIO/blob/master/TO-DO.txt
 1. Make a GitHub accounts if you don't already.